 Canning Jars – These will work long term if you use oxygen absorbers and keep in a cool, very dark location.

-#10 Cans – This can be an excellent choice for long-term storage, but be aware of the drawbacks: you’ll need a can sealer which is terribly expensive, and at times #10 cans can be hard to find.
+#10 Cans – This can be an excellent choice for long-term storage, but you’ll need a can sealer which is terribly expensive.
+Also be aware that #10 cans can sometimes be hard to find.

 Bags and oxygen absorbers are available from the manufacturer, but it’s a good idea to also check the selection and prices on Amazon.
 Sometimes you can get a better deal on mylar bags and oxygen absorbers that are packaged in bundles.

 Silicone Mats: These reusable mats are dishwasher safe (top rack) and save you clean-up time on your freeze dryer.
 At this time they are only available from the manufacturer: Harvest Right Silicone Mats

 There is no way to provide the usual star rating for this product because you won’t find hundreds and hundreds of reviews about it on retail sites.